javi10823/react-native-boilerplate-2019/README.md

 - Install react-native-vector-icons
 - redux example
-- redux-form example with material-text-field
+- redux-form example with material-text-field (validations with spanish/english configuration in config.js)
 - login/logout example with asyncStorage example
 - actions with await - no use cb